mblwhoi/drupal_faceted_search/README.txt

   instructions.
 If you don't use the tooltips feature, Faceted Search UI won't use jQuery at all, so in that case you would not need jQuery Update.

-- Taxonomy hide (http://drupal.org/project/taxonomy_hide): If you use the Faceted Search UI's Related Categories block, you might want to remove Drupal's default terms listing when viewing a node.
+- Taxonomy hide (http://drupal.org/project/taxonomy_hide): If you use Faceted Search UI's Related Categories block, you might want to remove Drupal's default terms listing when viewing a node.
 You could do that from your site's theme, but another way could be to use the Taxonomy hide module.

 Known incompatibilities